chaaz/adventofcode_2018/README.md

 I probably should have been using slice comparison for earlier problems.
 The `last_dig` check is purely for opimization, but significantly speeds up the calculation.
 (Down to ~3.5 seconds on my box in debug)

+### Day 15

+Compulsively found the pathfinding algorithm with optimal worst-case: the modified _A\*_ here; but lost readability, writing time, best-case and avarage-case time, sanity in trade.
+Even missed some edge cases (which fortunately didn't come up in my problem input).